Izz ad-Din al-Qassam: Relationship with local leaders

-Organisation of armed struggle
+Organisation of armed resistance groups

 In 1930 or 1931, al-Qassam had recruited numerous hand-picked followers and organised them into about a dozen different circles, each group of supporters unaware of the existence of the other groups.
 The majority of his men were peasants and urban labourers.
 The majority of al-Qassam's circles were based in northern Palestine, but he had disciples throughout the country, including in Gaza in the south.
 In contrast to traditional Palestinian leaders who campaigned against Zionist settlement while avoiding confrontation with the British authorities, al-Qassam saw it as a priority to fight against both.
 He also saw the brewing conflict in Palestine as a religious struggle, unlike most Palestinian leaders who advocated a secular and nationalist response.
 Al-Qassam advocated a moral, political and military jihad as the solution to end British rule and Zionist aspirations in Palestine.

 In training his men, al-Qassam stressed that maintaining good character was of paramount importance.
 As such, fighters should provide for the needy, aid people with illness, maintain good ties with their families and pray regularly to God.
 These virtues, he claimed, were prerequisites to being disciplined and fearless fighters.
 The moral component of al-Qassam's teachings were especially geared towards the young men of Haifa's labour slums who lived away from their families and who were exposed to activities considered immoral in Islam.
 He viewed marriage as key to preventing the moral corruption of young men and managed to financially aid his more destitute supporters with their wedding expenses.
 He encouraged his men to grow beards as a sign of their commitment to jihad and to carry a Qur'an with them wherever they went.
 Although many of his followers had been illiterate, he taught them how to read and write using the Qur'an as their basis for learning.
 Al-Qassam also asked his fighters to engage in the spiritual exercises practiced by the Qadiriyya Sufi order and to recite Sufi chants before battle.